ietf-wg-acme/acme/draft-ietf-acme-acme.md

 status (required, string):
 : The status of this authorization.
-Possible values are: "pending", "valid", "invalid", "deactivated", and "revoked".
+Possible values are: "pending", "valid", "invalid", "deactivated", "expired", and "revoked".

 expires (optional, string):
 : The timestamp after which the server will consider this authorization invalid,